China delayed releasing coronavirus info, frustrating WHO

 The delay in the release of the genome stalled the recognition of its spread to other countries, along with the global development of tests, drugs and vaccines.
 The lack of detailed patient data also made it harder to determine how quickly the virus was spreading — a critical question in stopping it.

 Between the day the full genome was first decoded by a government lab on Jan.
 2 and the day WHO declared a global emergency on Jan.
 30, the outbreak spread by a factor of 100 to 200 times, according to retrospective infection data from the Chinese Center for Disease Control and Prevention.
-The virus has now infected about 6 million people worldwide and killed more than 374,000.
+The virus has now infected over 6 million people worldwide and killed more than 375,000.

 “It’s obvious that we could have saved more lives and avoided many, many deaths if China and the WHO had acted faster,” said Ali Mokdad, a professor at the Institute for Health Metrics and Evaluation at the University of Washington.